 - Deliberate-concealed, prompted disclosure: 50%.

-The Mawell-Estate scenario illustrates the Schedule 24 path.
-The landlord has filed SA returns since 2018/19 but only declared 70% of rental income (under-declaring the income from one property in a 4-property portfolio).
-The 2024/25 review identifies the historic understatement.
-The landlord HAS filed returns, so Schedule 24 is the operative regime.
-Careless-unprompted floor at 0% applies, with NO 12-month qualifier; the qualifier exists only on Schedule 41 paragraph 13.
-The drafting trap is to import the Schedule 41 qualifier into Schedule 24 commentary by analogy; the regimes are statutorily distinct and the qualifier sits on one only.
+Now the Schedule 24 path.
+Say you have filed SA returns since 2018/19 but only ever declared 70% of your rental income, under-declaring the income from one property in a 4-property portfolio, and a 2024/25 review surfaces the historic understatement.
+Because you filed returns, Schedule 24 is the operative regime.
+Your careless-unprompted floor is 0%, with no 12-month qualifier, because that qualifier exists only on Schedule 41 paragraph 13.
+Do not assume it carries across by analogy; the regimes are statutorily distinct.

 Offshore Category 2 and Category 3 uplifts

-Where the property or income has an offshore element, Schedule 41 paragraph 6A and Schedule 24 paragraph 4A operate the Category uplift architecture.
+Where the property or income has an offshore element, Schedule 41 paragraph 6A and Schedule 24 paragraph 4A run the Category uplift.
 Category 1 territories (the UK and selected close-cooperation jurisdictions) attract no uplift.
 Category 2 territories attract a 1.5x multiplier on the standard penalty.
 Category 3 territories attract a 2x multiplier.
-The territory lists are HMRC-published and updated periodically.
+HMRC publishes the territory lists and updates them periodically.

-The uplift bites on the LOCATION of the income or asset, not on the LANDLORD's residence.
-A UK-resident landlord with a UK BTL property has no Category uplift exposure.
-A UK-resident landlord with a Spanish villa let to holidaymakers has Category 2 exposure (Spain is typically Category 1 or 2 depending on the year; the published list governs).
-A non-UK-resident landlord (say, Spain-resident) with a UK BTL property has no Category uplift on the UK BTL because the income source is UK; the WDF route would govern any Spanish-source rental.
+The uplift turns on where the income or asset is, not on where you live.
+If you are UK-resident with a UK buy-to-let, there is no Category uplift to worry about.
+If you are UK-resident with a Spanish villa let to holidaymakers, you have Category 2 exposure (Spain is typically Category 1 or 2 depending on the year, and the published list governs).
+If you live in Spain but own a UK buy-to-let, there is no Category uplift on that UK property because the income source is UK; the WDF route would only govern any Spanish-source rental.

-The Singh-Estate non-resident scenario illustrates.
-The landlord is UK-tax-resident in Spain and owns a UK BTL property let since 2019, rents received gross with no NRL withholding.
-Failure to notify under TMA 1970 sections 7 and 8 (the non-resident landlord variant).
-Schedule 41 applies.
-The UK-source rental income remains Category 1 regardless of the landlord's Spanish residence; the offshore uplift does not engage.
-The route is LPC, not WDF.
+Picture the non-resident version.
+You are tax-resident in Spain and own a UK buy-to-let let since 2019, with rents received gross and no NRL withholding.
+That is a failure to notify under TMA 1970 sections 7 and 8 (the non-resident landlord variant), so Schedule 41 applies.
+The UK-source rental income stays Category 1 whatever your residence, so the offshore uplift never engages, and your route is the LPC, not the WDF.

 The disclosure period: how many years to cover